 A number of verified numerical methods for, in particular, various elliptic equations have been developed and improved in the recent three decades by many researchers.
 In this field, the finite element method (FEM) is a powerful approach of obtaining approximate solutions to PDEs on general domains.
 We have developed a verified numerical method based on the FEM for semilinear elliptic equations defined on arbitrary polygonal domains.
 Our method can easily deal with a variety of problems, which depends on the shape of domain.

-We have also developed a verified numerical method for the initial-boudary value problems of semilinear parabolic equations.
+We have also developed a verified numerical method for the initial-boundary value problems of semilinear parabolic equations.
 This method is based on the semigroup theory (analytic semigroups and evolution operators).
-My current interest is to validate the blow-up solutions of ODEs by combining verified numerical coputations with theories of resolution of singularity in the field of algebraic geometry.
-I am also interested in developing a method of verified computing for hyperbolic equations on the basis of sparctral methods.
+Developing rigorous integrator for time-dependent PDEs is one of main themes in my works.